davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 #### Maintain the value of the pattern library
 {:.no_toc}

 One of the aims of a pattern library is to be the canonical source of truth for the design and front end implementation of the design patterns.
-This is great at launch, but it's common for the value of a pattern library to drop dramatically over time if it's not easy to update, or it's difficult to do so in a way that maintains the value of the underlying design system.
+This is the case at launch, but it's common for the value of a pattern library to drop dramatically over time if it's not easy to update, or it's difficult to do so in a way that maintains the value of the underlying design system.

 After launch, pattern libraries are often susceptible to 'pattern rot', when for whatever reason the patterns used on the live website are updated, but the pattern library is not.
 This usually occurs when there is some kind of copy/paste step necessary in order to apply an update from a pattern library pattern to its version on the live site.
 This step only has to be short-circuited once by the update being applied only to the live site, for the pattern library and the live site to diverge.
 Once this happens, the pattern library is no longer the canonical source of truth, so you can no longer have complete confidence that what you see in the pattern library is what you get on the site.
 Much of the work that went into building the pattern library becomes lost.